parmsam/quarto-quiz/README.md

 ### Custom explanations for each option

-Within a slide, you can use the `data-explanation` attributeto provide an explanation for the each option including the correct answer.
+Within a slide, you can use the `data-explanation` attribute to provide an explanation for the each option including the correct answer.
+It is a [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes), in case you are wondering why it has a "data-*" prefix.
 This will be displayed when the user checks their answer.
 For example, here's what a math quiz question might look like:

 ``` markdown
 ## What is the formula for the area of a circle? {.quiz-question}